david-chua/MongoDB/Node_Bootcamp/complete-node-bootcamp-master/Node_Behind_The_Scene.md

 The other fields are set immediately right after the current callbacks.

 Node checks for any pending timers or I/O tasks, if yes --> goes back to event loop. if not --> exits the program.

+Don't block:
+- Don't use sync versions of function in fs, crypto, zlib modules in your callback functions
+- Don't perform complex calculations (loops inside loops)
+- Be careful with JSON in large objects
+- Don't use too complex regular expressions(e.g. nested quantifiers);